John Dall: Early life

-In the 1920s the Thompsons moved to Panama, where Charles worked on the construction of the airport there.
-While in Panama, Dall was in a theatre when a cast member fell ill and Dall stepped in; this inspired his desire to act.
+In the 1920s, the Thompsons moved to Panama, where Charles worked on the construction of the airport there.
+While in Panama, Dall was in a theater when a cast member fell ill and Dall stepped in; this inspired his desire to act.
 His father committed suicide in 1929, and his widow returned to New York City with John the following year.

 Dall attended Horace Mann School and briefly enrolled at Columbia University, where he intended to follow in his father's footsteps by studying engineering.
 Deciding that acting was his true vocation, he left Columbia and studied at the Theodora Irvine School of Theater and the Pasadena Playhouse.
 He also studied at the Petit Theatre in New Orleans.

 Career

-Theatre
+Theater

 Dall spent six years acting in various stock companies, notably Clare Tree Major's Children's Theatre.
-He also worked in companies headed by Aline MacMahon, Arthur Byron, Ruth Weston and Edith Atwater.
+He also worked in companies headed by Aline MacMahon, Arthur Byron, and Edith Atwater, among others.

 Dall had small roles on Broadway during the 1941–42 season in R.U.R. and Janie.
-In 1942–43 he played the lead of Quizz Martin in the touring company The Eve of St Mark.
+In 1942–43, he played the lead of Quizz Martin in the touring company The Eve of St Mark.
 He was well received and replaced William Prince on Broadway so Prince could take a vacation.
-His performance was spotted by Jack Warner's wife and resulted in a Warners screen test for Dall.
+His performance was spotted by Jack Warner's wife and resulted in a Warner's screen test for Dall.
 Warner Bros. offered him a contract but he would only take it if he could have time off to do a play.
 (Warners also signed Prince.)